Automating Lubrication. Reducing Risk and Costs.

-As a result, the company has hired new application engineers in Canada, Poland, France, Spain and the Netherlands.
-“We’ve had some good success,” says Butler.
-“We’re gaining a huge amount of experience and exposure and winning business.”
+As a result, Butler has hired new application engineers in Canada, Poland, France, Spain and the Netherlands.
+“We’ve had some good success,” he says.
 As proof, he cites a fulfillment warehouse for a large online retailer, as well as a steel recycling plant and a canning plant for a century-old soft drink company.

 Bringing lubrication to more Timken customers

 Butler and his team are hard at work, integrating Groeneveld and BEKA.
 “Over the last two years, we’ve transformed Groeneveld into a global-facing, global-acting enterprise,” he says.
 “We’re focused on doing the same for BEKA, while respecting and maintaining its culture and strengths.”

 Meanwhile, lubrication product synergies for Timken’s entire driveline product portfolio couldn’t be stronger.
 Already, the company has been co-promoting its power transmission product lines alongside Groeneveld.
 “The response has been extremely positive from our OEM customer base,” says Butler.

 “Wherever you have a driven mechanical process, you have the need for lubrication.
 It’s a coherent strategy that starts from our core bearings business and goes through all of our power transmission products.”